thehighvaluemen/thehighvaluemen.com/content/hygiene.md

-Higiene is level 0.
+Hygiene is level 0.
 If you don't get this right, you suck.
 GET.
 THIS.
 RIGHT.

 ## Your space